MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/ado-symbol-server.md

 ---
 title: Retrieve source maps using Azure Artifacts symbol server
-description: Learn how to publish source maps to the Azure Artifacts symbol server from Azure DevOps to debug origin source code in DevTools.
+description: Learn how to publish source maps to the Azure Artifacts symbol server from Azure DevOps to debug original source code in DevTools.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual